cndeng/namecoin-fullnode/setup.md

 #### Firewall

 It is also advisable to add a firewall to your configuration.
 Namecoin uses port 8334 by default and we have assigned port 8335 for RPC and Bitmessage uses port 8444.
-So install the firewall and configure to deny incoming by default and to then allow SSH:
+So we install the firewall and configure to deny incoming by default and to then allow SSH but limit to prevent attacks:
 ```
 sudo apt-get install ufw
 sudo ufw default deny incoming